James Mason: 1958–1970: Established actor

-In 1963 Mason settled in Switzerland, and embarked on a transatlantic career.
-He began to drift into support roles, or second leads: the epic The Fall of the Roman Empire (1964); The Pumpkin Eater (1964), with Anne Bancroft; a river pirate who betrays Peter O'Toole's character in Lord Jim (1965); a Chinese noble in Genghis Khan (1965); The Uninhibited (1965); a guest role on Dr Kildare; James Leamington in the Swinging London-set Georgy Girl (1966), a role that earned him a second Academy Award nomination, this one for Best Actor in a Supporting Role.
+In 1963, Mason settled in Switzerland and embarked on a transatlantic career.
+He began to drift into supporting roles: Timonides in the epic The Fall of the Roman Empire (1964), a cuckold in The Pumpkin Eater (1964) with Anne Bancroft, a river pirate who betrays Peter O'Toole's character in Lord Jim (1965) a Chinese noble in Genghis Khan (1965) a man in a love triangle in The Uninhibited (1965) a guest role on Dr. Kildare and an older employer pursuing his employee's virginal young daughter in the Swinging London-set Georgy Girl (1966) a role that earned him a second Academy Award nomination (Best Supporting Actor).

 In 1967, Mason narrated the documentary The London Nobody Knows.
-An ardent cinephile on top of his career interests, Mason narrated two British documentary series supervised by Kevin Brownlow: Hollywood (1980), on the silent cinema and Unknown Chaplin (1983), devoted to out-take material from the films of Sir Charlie Chaplin.
-Mason had been a long-time neighbour and friend of the actor and director Charlie Chaplin.
+An ardent cinephile on top of his career interests, Mason narrated two British documentary series supervised by Kevin Brownlow: Hollywood (1980) on the silent cinema and Unknown Chaplin (1983) devoted to out-take material from the films of Chaplin.
+Mason had been a long-time neighbor and friend of the actor and director Charlie Chaplin.
 In the late 1970s, Mason became a mentor to up-and-coming actor Sam Neill.

-He was in several episodes of ITV Play of the Week and he had the lead in The Deadly Affair (1967) for Sidney Lumet (playing a character based on George Smiley though it was renamed); and Stranger in the House (1968).
-He provided a supporting role in Duffy (1968), The Blue Max (1966) and Mayerling (1968) but was top billed in The Sea Gull (1968) for Sidney Lumet and starred as Bradley Morahan in Age of Consent (1969) for Michael Powell, a film which Mason also produced.
-The movie featured Helen Mirren's first major film role, and was Powell's last major film.
-He also had the star role in Spring and Port Wine (1970).
+He was in several episodes of ITV Play of the Week and he had the lead in The Deadly Affair (1967) for Sidney Lumet (playing a character based on George Smiley, though it was renamed) and Stranger in the House (1968).
+He provided a supporting role in Duffy (1968) The Blue Max (1966) and Mayerling (1968) but was top billed in The Sea Gull (1968) for Sidney Lumet and starred as Bradley Morahan in Age of Consent (1969) for Michael Powell, a film which Mason also produced.
+The movie featured Helen Mirren's first big film role and was Powell's last significant film.
+It was also through this film that Mason met his second wife, Clarissa Kaye.
+Mason also had the star role in Spring and Port Wine (1970).